 Through all of this decluttering, I found I was doing many of the same steps over and over again.
 So, I created a 10 step decluttering process that was helpful because it was a process I could use for any room in the house.

-4 Questions to Ask Yourself While Decluttering Your Home
+4 Decluttering Questions to Ask Yourself When Clearing the Clutter from Your Home

 - Is this being used in the present?